VAT on Services Outside UK: Learn the VAT Rules for Services That Take Place Outside the UK.

 No one wants to waste money on unnecessary fines.
 Just as well you’ve got FreshBooks to keep you on schedule, isn’t it?

 There are also other financial penalties to watch out for.
 If you send in a return with careless mistakes or an intended “inaccuracy,” HMRC can fine you 100% of the amount you either over claimed or didn’t declare.
+So it pays to check twice when dealing with the complex tax rules that come with the sales of supplies or services to any country outside the UK.
+The same is true when rendering services abroad.

 As a general rule, you should double-check HMRC’s calculations because you’ve only got 30 days to tell them if one of their assessments is too low.
 After 30 days, they can fine you 30% of the assessment’s total for taking too long to them it’s wrong.
-Their mistake, but it’s your place to tell them and you have to do it within 30 days.
+Their mistake, but it’s your place to inform them and you have to do it within 30 days.

 Thanks to your excellent decision to use FreshBooks, you don’t need to worry about this one at all.
 Submitting a paper VAT return will get you a fine of £400 if you don’t make a prior arrangement with HMRC.
 So if you’ve got any mates still using pen and paper, you might want to warn them and introduce them to FreshBooks.